 Many years ago I was part of Ananda’s first monastic order.

 During that time, and for years afterward when I was single, I tried to see how much this body could do while keeping in mind Yogananda’s affirmation: “I can do everything, when so I think.”

 I recall, for instance, several years in a row when the month of January was very demanding.
-In addition to my usual duties as bookkeeper for East West Bookstore, there was end-of-the-year accounting to be done (which included end-of-month and end-of-quarter calculations as well).
+In addition to my usual duties as the bookkeeper for East-West Bookstore, there was end-of-the-year accounting to be done (which included end-of-month and end-of-quarter calculations as well).

 And so I learned to pace myself, always leaving a little gas in the tank for those unexpected moments when it was needed.

 Someone said that the lessons of parenting are “giving, giving, giving” and self-forgetfulness, and I think that is true.
 It reminds me of a Herman Hesse story I read many years ago.
 I’d like to share here my recollection of it.

 An Angel of God Appeared

 A long time ago, a young unmarried woman in Europe gave birth to a boy.
 Her family and lover had abandoned her and she was alone when her son came.